| |

 Now before you stress out *cue moving to a city of 9 million and no idea how the housing system works (don’t worry, I’ve got you!)
 I highly suggest breaking down your options.

-First, it’s important to know London is broken up into roughly 32 boroughs, i.e neighborhoods in North, East, West and South London.
+First, it’s important to know London is broken up into roughly 32 boroughs, i.e neighbourhoods in North, East, West and South London.
 Why am I telling you this?

-Well, when you’re choosing a place to live, I definitely suggest looking via the borough first.
+Well, when you’re choosing a place to live, I definitely suggest looking via the area first.

 Best Sites to Find Flatmates in London